NASA Juno & Eindhoven Airport

 An unexpected update

+Woohoo!!
 Approximately a month later, a FedEx package arrived here in the Netherlands- heavy for its size.
-Here is the “unboxing” video for your entertainment!
+Here is the “unboxing” video of it.

 With compliments of Tory Bruno, the CEO and president of ULA Launch (ULALaunch.com).